Skip to content

 Some points are out of reach at the counter, by design:

-When an award cannot be undone, Undo recent points does not appear, so there is nothing to second-guess.
+When you cannot undo an award, Undo recent points does not appear, so there is nothing to second-guess.

 Stamps, vouchers, and passes